Independent Variables – Definition, Use & Examples

 Types

-Depending on their nature, context, and how they are manipulated, independent variables fall into various variable types.
+Depending on their nature, context, and how they are manipulated, independent variables autumn into various variable types.
 Properly categorizing them is essential for designing research studies, conducting analyses, and interpreting results accurately.
 The following delves into the several types in which they can be categorized.

 This independent variable type represents groups that participants belong to.
 They refer to qualitative input and typically don’t involve numeric labels or categories.
 Categorical variables can be further categorized into nominal variables and ordinal variables.